FAQ

 What should I do if Codex Pay reports invalid_api_key or Incorrect API key?

-Can I send the dedicated URL to someone else?
+Can I send the dedicated config to someone else?

-No. The dedicated URL, proxy token, and TOML config in the dashboard are access credentials.
-Do not publish them, forward them, or commit them to a public repository.
-If you suspect a leak, contact support.
+No. Pay API Keys, Link / Boost token-bearing URLs, complete TOML, and installer scripts are access credentials.
+Do not publish, forward, or commit them to a public repository.
+If you suspect a leak, rotate the token in the Dashboard or contact support.

 Does PhotonMark record my Codex content?